-Proving positive optimisation results on the pretraining of meta-learning models is out of reach with general, complex settings that may be encountered in practice.
-Indeed, research beyond linear models has been confined mostly in the finetuning phase instead of the pretraining \citep{ju2022robust,chua2021fine}.
-Hence, similarly to \citet{saunshi2020sample,collins2022maml}, we study the above questions for FO-ANIL in the canonical multi-task model of linear shared representation to allow a tractable analysis; and consider a linear two-layer network, which is the minimal architecture achieving non-trivial performance in this setting \citep{saunshi2020sample}.
-Though simple, this setting already highlights interesting, highly non-convex phenomena.

-Traditional multi-task learning methods such as Burer-Monteiro factorisation (or matrix factorisation) \citep{tripuraneni2021provable,du2021fewshot,thekumparampil2021statistically} and nuclear norm regularisation \citep{rohde2011estimation,boursier2022trace} are known for correctly learning the shared representation in this setting.
-Besides being very specific to this linear shared representation model, they rely on the prior knowledge of the hidden dimension of the common structure that is unknown in practice.
+Proving positive optimization results on the pretraining of meta-learning models is out of reach in general, complex settings that may be encountered in practice.
+Indeed, research beyond linear models has mostly been confined to the finetuning phase \citep{ju2022robust,chua2021fine}.
+Hence, to allow a tractable analysis, we study FO-ANIL in the canonical multi-task model of a linear shared representation; and consider a linear two-layer network, which is the minimal architecture achieving non-trivial performance.
+Traditional multi-task learning methods such as Burer-Monteiro factorization (or matrix factorization) \citep{tripuraneni2021provable,du2021fewshot,thekumparampil2021statistically} and nuclear norm regularization \citep{rohde2011estimation,boursier2022trace} are known for correctly learning the shared representation.
+Besides being specific to this linear model, they rely on prior knowledge of the hidden dimension of the common structure that is unknown in practice.